deerszn/habitat.py/README.md

-# habitat.py
+# habitat.py 🌱
-a python application that plays ambient sounds for my living space.
+my first ever python project - an application that uses pygame to play ambient sounds in my living space.

+this repo **does not** include the sounds! simply replace the filenames in the `sounds` dictionary with sound effects of your own.